 - 1X point per $1 on all other purchases

-At the same time, my Chase Freedom Unlimited® currently has Chase Offers for Amazon Fresh and RiteAid, an online grocery outlet and pharmacy, respectively.
+At the same time, my Chase Freedom Unlimited® had Chase Offers for Amazon Fresh and RiteAid, an online grocery outlet and pharmacy, respectively.
 Since I regularly use my Freedom Unlimited at groceries and pharmacies, it makes sense that these kinds of offers would show up here.

 Where do you find your Chase Offers?